 On the way, I saw my first ostrich farm.
 The birds are raised for people to purchase as pets, and also sold to restaurants for their meat (poor birds).

 On the way back to the ship, via tenders, we saw sea lions lounging on a dock in the Santa Barbara harbor.
 It was very special to see them free and living where they should be.

 San Diego, California

-We visited San Diego, California where we took a Hop On Hop Off trolley all around the city where we went through Little Italy, The Gaslight District, Coranado, plus 7 other stops.
+We visited San Diego, California where we took a Hop On Hop Off trolley all around the city where we went through Little Italy, The Gaslight District, Coronado, plus seven other stops.
 We got off at the Old Town stop for lunch.
 In Old Town, we walked around a historic state park depicting what San Diego was like when the first settlers arrived.
-There were gift shops around the front edge and I had fun browsing.
+There were gift shops around the front edge, and I had fun browsing.
 I had a spicy burrito at lunch in a wonderful restaurant named The Living Room.

 The Port of Ensenada, Mexico

 Our final port was the town of Ensenada, Mexico where we took a 50-minute bus ride to La Bufadora, the world's largest marine geyser.
 On the way from the parking lot to the geyser, we walked through a Mexican flea market where the vendors were very enthusiastically attempting to lure us into their stalls to purchase their wares.
 We spent time watching the incredible geyser, and then shopped at the flea market on the way back to the bus.

 On the way back to town, I observed the homes of the people that live in this part of Mexico.
 It was very depressing.
 Many of the homes were just shacks; some made only of plywood.
 But it was obvious that people lived in these structures because laundry was hanging on lines outside of them.